-- (1) On February 14, 2006, the Corporation's Board authorized management to repurchase up to 250,000 shares of the Corporation's Common Stock.
-This authorization was not publicly announced and expires February 13, 2007.
-There were 30,000 remaining shares that may yet be purchased pursuant to such authorizations as of September 30, 2006. - (2) These shares were purchased in connection with the exercise of certain outstanding stock options.
+(2) On January 23, 2007, the Corporation's Board authorized management to repurchase up to 250,000 shares of the Corporation's Common Stock.
+This authorization was not publicly announced and expires January 22, 2008.
+The 32,000 referenced shares were purchased in open market transactions pursuant to this authorization.
+There were 108,000 remaining shares that may yet be purchased pursuant to such authorizations as of March 31, 2007.

+(3) 195 of these shares were purchased in connection with the exercise of certain outstanding stock options.
+The remaining 110,000 were purchased pursuant to the authorization referenced in (2).